nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The team did not use the initially purchased 6 V motor (because it was too slow), and used a faster motor that was available in the capstone lab.

-- Many variations of spokes have been tested in order to see which ones work the best, and the following spokes were chosen. (***ADD PICS AS WELL AS TALK ABOUT EACH OF THEM**)
+- Many variations of spokes have been tested in order to see which ones work the best.
+The only spokes that made it into the final implementation were curved TPU spokes, and those can be seen in the final total robot CAD model in this document.

 - **HOW BIG IS THE CONSUMPTION**.
 The consumption mechanism is large enough for a duck to be consumed as well as the pedestals.